 Are you looking for a great school that can launch you to an even greater career as a teacher?
 Then look no further!
-We have a list of amazing colleges in the Midwestern US that offer exceptional education and teaching programs where you can grow and thrive as an educator.
-Even better than just telling you about these schools, this list can connect you with them—immediately.
+We have a list of amazing colleges in the Midwestern US that offer exceptional Education and Teaching programs where you can grow and thrive as an educator.
+Even better than just telling you about these schools, this list can connect you to them—immediately.
 Just click the green “Connect me” button below any school, and your CollegeXpress profile information will be sent directly to the college or university.
-Best of all, that school will then reach out to you with more information.
+That school will then reach out to you with more information.
 It doesn’t get much easier than that.
-Start exploring now to find your dream teaching program!
+Start exploring and connecting now to find your dream Teaching program!

-Miami University is a coeducational public university in Oxford, Ohio.
-With 19,716 students and a student-faculty ratio of 17:1, the University offers aspiring teachers 15 education programs to choose from, including Art Education, Chinese Education, Middle Childhood Education, Inclusive Special Education, and more.
+Miami University is a public research university in Oxford, Ohio.
+With over 19,000 students and a student-faculty ratio of 17:1, the University offers aspiring teachers 15 Education programs to choose from, including Art Education, Chinese Education, Middle Childhood Education, Inclusive Special Education, and more.
 Through the Global Miami Plan, students become experts in their field while also acquiring broad liberal arts skills like critical and creative thinking, intercultural knowledge, and problem-solving.

 Ohio University is a comprehensive public university in Athens, Ohio—75 miles southeast of Columbus.
-With 17,000 undergraduates and a 16:1 student-faculty ratio, the University has more than 250 academic programs, including five departments in The Patton College: Counseling & Higher Education, Human & Consumer Sciences, Educational Studies, Recreation & Sports Pedagogy, and Teacher Education.
-Future educators benefit from professionally accredited programs, quality professors, teaching certification, and more.
+With 17,000 undergraduates and a 16:1 student-faculty ratio, the University has more than 250 academic programs, including five departments within the Patton College: Counseling & Higher Education, Human & Consumer Sciences, Educational Studies, Recreation & Sports Pedagogy, and Teacher Education.
+Future educators benefit from professionally accredited programs, quality professors, teaching certifications, and more.

 University of Cincinnati